crweiner/hacktoberfest-swag-list/docs/list.md

 #### **JavaScript Today**

 - **Swag**: Stickers.
-- **Requirements**: Be the first 50 people to submit a PR to their [hacktoberfest repo](https://github.com/JavaScriptToday/hacktoberfest).
+- **Requirements**: Be the first 50 people to submit a PR to their [Hacktoberfest repo](https://github.com/JavaScriptToday/hacktoberfest).
 - **How to sign up**: [Hacktoberfest Website](https://hacktoberfest.com).
 - **Notes**: Read more at [JavaScript Today](https://blog.javascripttoday.com/blog/hacktoberfest-2023/).